 Note that it does not always hold that the exclude multiplicities of the graph of an APN function must be odd.
 For example, when $n =5$, the graph of the APN inverse function has exclude points of multiplicity $3,4,5$, and $6$.

-As a corollary of \Cref{prop:quadratic-odd-mults}, every quadratic APN function has a maximal Sidon set as its graph, and as previously mentioned, this is already known since all quadratic functions are plateaued.
-Nonetheless, it is interesting that \Cref{prop:quadratic-odd-mults} now provides a fourth method (the other three being the work of \cite{budaghyanCarletHellesetUpperBoundsDegree}, the usage of the D-property in \cite{carlet_apnGraphMaximal}, and \Cref{thm:plat-exclude-bound}) for proving no quadratic APN function has a non-maximal Sidon set as its graph.
+As a corollary of Proposition~\ref{prop:quadratic-odd-mults}, every quadratic APN function has a maximal Sidon set as its graph, and as previously mentioned, this is already known since all quadratic functions are plateaued.
+Nonetheless, it is interesting that Proposition~\ref{prop:quadratic-odd-mults} now provides a fourth method for proving no quadratic APN function (for $n \geq 3$) has a non-maximal Sidon set as its graph (the other three methods being the work of \cite{budaghyanCarletHellesetUpperBoundsDegree}, the usage of the D-property in \cite{carlet_apnGraphMaximal}, and Theorem~\ref{thm:plat-exclude-bound}).